GENERAL DOUGLAS MACARTHUR

 MacArthur and is party waited on a muddy airfield at Del Monte for three B-17C Flying Fortresses.
 These aircraft were the remnants of those that managed to escape from Clarke Field when the Japanese made a surprise attack.

-Another B-17 Flying Fortress, #41-2507, piloted by Captain Godman, had left Batchelor air field on 13 March 1942.
+Another B-17 Flying Fortress, #41-2507, piloted by Captain Godman, had left Batchelor airfield on 13 March 1942.
 In total darkness and low cloud Godman was forced to fly on instruments.
-With the altimeter reading 1,200 feet and the air speed on 170mph, the B-17 struck the water.
+With the altimeter reading 1,200 feet and the air speed on 170mph, the B-17 struck the water in Illigan Bay.
 Two crew went down with the plane.
 Five crew members swam ashore in the Philippines after four hours in the water.
+S/Sgt Wallie J. Hewston, the Engineer on #41-2507 was captured by the Japanese on 10 May 1942 and spent 40 months in Kawasaki (the "Mitsui Madhouse") and then some time at Hitachi in the mountains north of Tokyo.
+Crew members were as follows:-

 MacArthur was furious, and he would not allow anyone to board these "dangerously decrepit" aircraft which had been sent to rescue him.
 He then demanded the "three best planes in the US or Hawaii," manned by "completely adequate, experienced" airmen.